 At the completion of the conference, participants will be able to:

-2. Summarize recent brain injury-related research with corresponding practical application.
+2. Summarize recent brain injury-related research with corresponding practical application and best practices.

-3. Identify clinical management practices, specifically new prevention, diagnosis, and treatment guidelines.
+3. Identify clinical management practices, specifically new strategies in behavioral management, prevention, diagnosis, and treatment guidelines.

-5. Understand health care delivery trends and their impact on long-term brain injury management, acute care, and what that can/will mean to your business.
+4. Understand health care delivery trends and their impact on long-term brain injury and neurological conditions management, acute care, and what that can/will mean to your business.

-6. Analyze past brain injury-related interventions and weigh their value in today’s world.
+5. Analyze past brain injury and neurological conditions -related interventions and weigh their value in today’s world-what is working.

 CEUs Offered/Applied for: